View all prebuilt robots

 Extract sitemap URLs from a sitemap index file

-Transform sitemap index files into organized data for SEO audits, website migration planning, and large-scale content monitoring.
-This robot extracts all nested sitemap URLs from any sitemap index file in seconds with no coding required.
+Transform sitemap index files into a list of sitemap URLs for SEO audits, website migration planning, and large-scale content monitoring.

-Simply provide the sitemap index URL, and this robot delivers:
+Simply provide the sitemap index URL, so you can:

 ✓ Map website architecture across products, languages, and regions.